DegDiT: Controllable Audio Generation with Dynamic Event Graph Guided Diffusion Transformer: Experiments

 \subsection{Ablation Study}

 In this section, we present the ablation study and parameter sensitivity experiments for our proposed method.
 As shown in Tab.~\ref{tab:ablation}, the progressive increases in both F1 (Event) and F1 (Clip) scores demonstrate the effectiveness of each proposed module.
 We initially train the diffusion transformer on the AudioCondition dataset, denoted as DiT (FT), following the fine-tuning procedure described earlier.
 The substantial improvement following the introduction of Dynamic Event Graphs (DEG) underscores the importance of modeling temporal dependencies and event interactions, enabling the system to more accurately capture the complex structure of audio events.
-Further gains achieved through the quality-balanced data selection (QBDS) pipeline suggest that careful curation of training data can effectively mitigate the adverse effects of noise and class imbalance.
-Finally, the additional improvements observed with Consensus Preference Optimization (CoPO) indicate that leveraging the consensus among multiple reward models leads to comprehensive and robust enhancements in model performance.
-These results highlight the significance of integrating temporal modeling, data quality control, and consensus-driven optimization to advance the state of audio event detection.
+Further gains achieved through the Quality-Balanced Data Selection (QBDS) pipeline suggest that careful curation of training data can mitigate the adverse effects of noise and class imbalance.
+Finally, the additional improvements observed with Consensus Preference Optimization (CoPO) indicate that leveraging the consensus among multiple reward models leads to comprehensive enhancements in model performance.
+Consequently, our findings clarify that the DEG embedding cannot function as a standalone control signal, as experiments show that training without a text prompt leads to non-convergence.

 During training, the number of graph transformer layers $L$ and the frame $F$ are the key architectural and data-related hyperparameters that might influence the model’s capacity.
-As presented in Tab. \ref{tab:layer}, variations in either L or F do not lead to consistent improvements or declines across evaluation metrics.
+As presented in Tab. \ref{tab:layer}, variations in either $L$ or $F$ do not lead to consistent improvements or declines across evaluation metrics.
 The results demonstrate the model's stable performance in modeling event correlations and temporal dependencies irrespective of hyperparameter variations.
 Such robustness ensures consistent performance across varying configurations, enabling adaptable deployment in diverse scenarios and resource constraints without sacrificing performance.